siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 008 Topology and Discreteness.md

 winding.
 Integer winding yields discrete mode families.
 Discreteness is geometric before it is spectral.

+A closed surface does not automatically support smooth continuous circulation.
+On a sphere, a continuous nowhere-vanishing tangential flow is
+impossible: any attempt to comb it smoothly leaves at least one zero or defect, by the hairy-ball theorem.
+A torus avoids that obstruction.
+It is the simplest closed surface on which continuous circulation can close on itself without enforced stagnation points.

-On a closed loop, a continuous pattern must match itself after one circuit.
+On a closed loop of such a surface, a continuous pattern must match itself after one circuit.
 That requires

 $$
 n \lambda = L,